In this article you will find:

 1. Nom Nom Fresh Pet Food

 Overall Best Dog Food for Healthy Coat: The quality of your dog’s diet matters greatly, whether you’re concerned about his general health or, more specifically, his skin and coat health.

 High-quality natural ingredients are the best recipe for a healthy diet and Nom Nom has them in spades.
 This company uses human-grade ingredients to prepare fresh food for your dog that is catered to his nutritional and calorie needs.

-Choose from four premium recipes featuring animal proteins like beef, chicken, turkey, and lamb then have the food sent fresh to your door in customizable deliveries.
+Choose from four premium recipes featuring animal proteins like beef, chicken, turkey, and pork then have the food sent fresh to your door in customizable deliveries.

 - Pros: Human-grade ingredients, minimally processed to preserve nutrients, choose from four different proteins, no artificial flavors or fillers, prepared and delivered fresh

 - Cons: Very expensive compared to dry food, some dogs dislike the texture

 2. Taste of the Wild Pacific Stream Formula

 Most Popular Dog Food for Healthy Coat: With so many dog food choices to consider, it can be hard to pick just one.
 Though many dog foods might be a good choice for your pup, Taste of the Wild is a popular brand you can trust when you’re not sure where else to go.

 This particular recipe features fresh salmon as the main ingredient with supplemental protein from ocean fish meal, salmon meal, and smoked salmon.
 It is a grain-free recipe made with sweet potatoes, potatoes, and peas as digestible forms of grain-free carbohydrate with potato fiber to support healthy and regular digestion.